Skip to main content Skip to main navigation

 Variable interest rate

-With a variable rate home loan, your variable rate changes in line with market interest rates.
-Choose from our basic loan and standard home loan with offset - and get ahead on your home loan with no cap on extra repayments and no associated break costs.
+With a variable rate home loan, your rate changes in line with market interest rates.
+Choose from our basic loan and standard home loan with offset.
+You could get ahead on your home loan with no cap on extra repayments and no associated break costs.

 Fixed interest rate

-With fixed rate home loans, your fixed rate won’t be affected by interest rate rises during your 1-5 fixed rate period – so you'll know exactly what your interest rate and repayments will be throughout your fixed rate loan term.
+With a fixed rate home loan, your rate won’t change over your 1-5 year fixed rate period.
+This also means it won’t be affected by interest rate rises during this time.
+With a fixed rate you'll know exactly what your interest rate and repayments will be throughout your fixed rate loan term.

-Or you can get the best of both worlds by splitting your balance into separate variable and fixed rate loan amounts.
+You could get the best of both worlds.
+Split your balance into separate variable and fixed rate loan amounts.

-Many things affect how fast you can pay down your home loan balance, and how much interest you pay.
+Many things affect how fast you can pay down your home loan balance, and how much interest you'll pay.

 Extra repayments.
-The simplest way to pay off your loan sooner is to make additional repayments on top of the repayments you’re obliged to make.
-Bear in mind, if you have a fixed rate with us, you can only make up to $30,000 in additional repayments during the fixed rate period, before break costs apply.
+The simplest way to pay off your loan sooner is to make additional repayments.
+These repayments are on top of the repayments you’re obliged to make.
+Bear in mind, if you have a fixed rate with us, you can only make up to $30,000 in additional repayments.
+If you make more than the allowed $30,000 during the fixed rate period, break costs will apply.

-Weekly or fortnightly repayments.
-Choosing the right repayment frequency can make a difference over time, as well – choosing true fortnightly repayments when you apply will allow you to make the equivalent of one extra repayment per year, given there are 26 fortnights in a year.
+Monthly, fortnightly or weekly repayments.
+Repayment frequency can make a difference over time.
+Just by choosing fortnightly over monthly repayments is the equivalent of making one extra repayment per year.

 Offset.
 If you link an offset account to your Rocket variable home loan, depositing your savings into this account will help to reduce the interest payable on your principal.
 Calculate how much you could save with an offset account.